LineageOS/charter/device-support-requirements.md

 ## Codecs

-* All devices with hardware encoding/decoding support in their stock OS MUST support hardware encoding/decoding for all non-proprietary codecs supported by their stock OS.
+* All mobile devices with hardware encoding/decoding support in their stock OS MUST support hardware encoding/decoding for all non-proprietary codecs supported by their stock OS.
+* All ATV devices with hardware encoding/decoding support in their stock OS SHOULD support hardware encoding/decoding for all non-proprietary codecs supported by their stock OS.

 ## Display